alexmorozov/blog/content/expert-content-strategy-part1.md

 As I didn't find the right tool for me, I put together a [simple Python script][2].
 It's available online so you can play with it by pasting your keywords.
-We use it on a daily basis, and so far it proved to be a handy tool.
+We use it on a daily basis, and so far it proved handy.

 Back to our story.
 Here's an example of how the clustered groups may look like for our subject matter:

 ![Clustered Keyword Planner keywords]({filename}/images/expert-content-strategy/expert-content-clustered-initial-groups.png)

 Now that you have a list of groups, remove the irrelevant ones mercilessly.
-I've highlighted an example of an irrelevant group in red.
+I've highlighted an example of an irrelevant cluster in red.
 Overcome the temptation to leave them "just in case".
 The more targeted semantic core you'll have, the better content you'll be able to produce.
 At this stage, you should end up with 50 to 400 keywords.